Yandiio/EFWan_Dicoding_BMAF/README.md

 # Aplikasi EFwan

 This repository is my learning progress at class: Belajar Membuat Aplikasi Flutter untuk Pemula at Dicoding Indonesia.
-I've been enrolled this class as a part of IDCamp participant 2022.
+I've been enrolled this class as a part of IDCamp 2022.

 ## Preview Screen